haskell/cabal/doc/setup-commands.rst

     These are mostly the same as the `options configure step <#setup-configure>`__.
 Unlike the options specified at the configure step, any program options specified at the build step are not persistent but are used for that invocation only.
-They options specified at the build step are in addition not in replacement of any options specified at the configure step.
+The options specified at the build step are in addition not in replacement of any options specified at the configure step.